-Please Note: The new .nz rules and schedules came into affect on 1 November 2022.
+Please Note: The new .nz rules and schedules came into effect on 31 March 2023.
 These replaced the Operations and Procedures Policy and the Principles and Responsibilities Policy.

 - as a Second Level Domain Name at the top level (.nz)

 - as a Third Level Domain Name in one of the Unmoderated Second Level Domains: